garrandall/popular-music-data/tracks/never-can-say-goodbye-the-communards.md

 Tell me why, (Tell me why) is it so?
 Don't want to let you go

-I never can say goodbye boy, ooh ooh baby
+I never can say goodbye boy, oh oh baby
-I never can say goodbye, no no no, no no no, ooh, oh
+I never can say goodbye, no no no, no no no, oh, oh
-I never can-a say-a goodbye boy, ooh, oh
+I never can-a say-a goodbye boy, oh, oh
-I never can say goodbye, no no no no no no no, ooh, oh
+I never can say goodbye, no no no no no no no, oh, oh

 Never can say goodbye boy